 Now, Let’s take it uptown to the heart of Harlem, where the brunch is forever bumpin’ at Red Rooster.

-Known for a variety of decadent comfort food, this famous eatery is filled with warm, homey, and inviting decor that is kicked up a notch by a live, in-house, jazz/gospel band that serenades you throughout your Sunday brunch.
+Known for a variety of decadent comfort food, this place features a warm, homey, and inviting decor that is kicked up a notch by a live, in-house, jazz/gospel band that serenades you during brunch.

 Trust me, all your senses are in for a truly soulful (get it because they serve SOUL food?) experience.
 And while Red Rooster does feature traditional, southern comfort food throughout its menu, everything here is always served with an unexpected twist, like their mama’s breakfast pie.